Fire service features for buildings, structures and premises shall comply with this chapter.

 Where required, gates and barricades shall be secured in an approved manner.
 Roads, trails and other accessways that have been closed and obstructed in the manner prescribed by Section 503.5 shall not be trespassed on or used unless authorized by the owner and the fire code official.

 Exception: The restriction on use shall not apply to public officers acting within the scope of duty.

-The installation of security gates across a fire apparatus access road shall be approved by the fire chief.
+The installation of security gates across a fire apparatus access road shall be approved by the fire code official.
 Where security gates are installed, they shall have an approved means of emergency operation.
 The security gates and the emergency operation shall be maintained operational at all times.
 Electric gate operators, where provided, shall be listed in accordance with UL 325.
-Gates intended for automatic operation shall be designed, constructed and installed to comply with the requirements of ASTM F 2200.
+Gates intended for automatic operation shall be designed, constructed and installed to comply with the requirements of ASTM F2200.

 New buildings four or more stories above grade plane, except those with a roof slope greater than four units vertical in 12 units horizontal (33.3-percent slope), shall be provided with a stairway to the roof.
 Stairway access to the roof shall be in accordance with Section 1011.12.
 Such stairway shall be marked at street and floor levels with a sign indicating that the stairway continues to the roof.
 Where roofs are used for roof gardens or for other purposes, stairways shall be provided as required for such occupancy classification.